Could I be a consultant?

 - use supervision to review and develop your practice as a consultant or senior leader

 We are interested in developing senior leaders who can support and challenge others to reflect on how they take up their leadership role and manage dilemmas and challenges.
-We are looking for people who can:

 - offer advice but do not always have to be the expert